codefresh-io/docs.codefresh.io/_docs/single-sign-on/saml/saml-onelogin.md

 toc: true
 ---

+## Setup Instructions

 Below describes how to set up OneLogin for Single Sing On with Codefresh using SAML.
 If you do not have the SAML option, please create a support ticket enable SAML for the account account.

-## Instructions

 ### In OneLogin